FAC9/READMES/GitHub-README.md

 ## Git

-Git is a distributed version control system (VCS).
-Version control systems are used to track and share changes (commits) to documents in a repository.
-'Distributed' means that each person using the repository has a complete copy of it on their computer, rather than relying on a separate server to hold all of the information.
+Git is a distributed version control system.
+Version control is used to track and share changes (known as 'commits') to documents in a 'repository'.
+'Distributed' means that each developer has a complete copy of the repository on their computer and there is no need to rely on a central server to track changes.

-* non-linear - branching structure
-* distributed - each developer has copy of full development history
-* fast and scalable

-Index/cache vs object database

-Push changes to a common repository.
-This could be GitHub, but it could also be e.g. Heroku hosting.
-If you want to share with others, they just need to have access to the repo in order to pull changes.
-But you don't /need/ to use Github.
-Pull/push from each other's computers.
-But what if you can't access the person's computer?
+The basic process when using Git is to commit code changes to a branch of a repository.
+Keeping workflows in separate branches means that multiple people can be working on different parts of the codebase at once.
+Once the work in a branch is completed, it should be merged into the central, master branch.

+Once you've committed your changes, how do you share them?
+Git is designed so that you can easily `pull` changes that other people have made and `push` your own.
+You might do this by allowing collaborators to ssh into the repository on your computer, or by pushing all of your changes to a repository on a local server you all have access to.

+This might work fine if you have access to the other people's computers, but what if you don't?
+What if you don't even know who the collaborators might be?
+This is where GitHub comes in.

 ## GitHub